-Using a modified method of multiple linear regression on instrumented sea surface temperature (SST) in the two longest historical datasets [the Extended Reconstructed SST dataset (ERSST) and the Met Office Hadley Centre Sea Ice and SST dataset (HadISST)], it is found that the response to increased greenhouse forcing is a warm SST in the mid- to eastern Pacific Ocean in the equatorial region in the annual or seasonal mean.
-The warming is robustly statistically significant at the 95% confidence level.
+Using a modified method of Multiple Linear Regression on instrumented sea-surface temperature (SST) in two longest historical datasets (ERSST and HadISST), we find that the response to increased greenhouse forcing is a warm SST in mid to eastern Pacific in the equatorial region in the annual or seasonal mean.
+The warming is robustly statistically significant at 95% confidence level.
 Consistent with this, the smaller radiative heating from solar forcing produces a weak warming also in this region, and the spatial pattern of the response is neither La Niña-like nor El Niño-like.
-It is noted that previous reports of a coldtongue (La Niña-like) response to increased greenhouse or to solar-cycle heating were likely caused by contaminations due to the dominant mode of natural response in the equatorial Pacific.
-The present result has implications on whether the Walker circulation is weakened or strengthened in a warmer climate and on coupled atmosphere-ocean climate model validation.
+We note that previous reports of a cold-tongue (La Niña-like) response to increased greenhouse or to solar-cycle heating were likely caused by contaminations due to the dominant mode of natural response in the equatorial Pacific.
+The present result has implications on whether the Walker circulation is weakened or strengthened in a warmer climate, and on coupled atmosphereocean climate model validation.